laberning/openrowingmonitor/docs/Improving_Raspberry_Performance.md

 sudo cpufreq-info
 ```

+If all went well, your CPU is now in "Performance" mode.
+Please note that a Raspberry Pi will run hot and consume a lot more energy.

 ### Services you can disable safely

+There are some services running that can be disabled safely.

-triggerhappy
+#### triggerhappy

+To disable triggerhappy, do the following:

 ```zsh
 sudo systemctl disable triggerhappy.service
 ```

-Still have to look at this text: <https://wiki.linuxaudio.org/wiki/raspberrypi>
+There are some other services that can be stopped, but where the effects on Open Rowing Monitor are untested, [which can be found here](https://wiki.linuxaudio.org/wiki/raspberrypi).

 ## Things you can do in OpenRowingMonitor

-Nothing yet, although reducing flanklength will reduce CPU-load, so running with unneccessary long flanklength isn't advised.
+One thing you can do to improve CPU performance is to reduce *flanklength*, which will reduce CPU-load.
+So running with unneccessary long *flanklength* isn't advised.